creinemann/goestools-with-Fire-Data-Layer/README.md

 FIRMS Fire Information for Resource Management System US / Canada: https://firms.modaps.eosdis.nasa.gov/

+*MODIS has a Spatial Resolution of 1 km x 1 km, while VIIRS has a Spatial Resolution of 375m x 375m, which results in more detail and coverage.
+The downside is that there is a lot more data to process.
+It works good on a regional scale, but globally the filesize is far too large for goestools to process (1 Gb for VIIRS as compared to about 300Mb for MODIS) as such I am reccomending using MODIS data*

 I have a windows task scheduler created to run the batch file in this repository every 12 hours then convert that data to a format that can be processed by goestools.
 It then uploads the latest fire data json file to the pi I use to run goestools.